bdbais/ConVista-CPI-Helper-Chrome-Extension/README.md

 There are two options to install this plugin:
 ### Install directly from Chrome Web Store (recommended)
 Just add the plugin in the [Chrome Web Store](https://chrome.google.com/webstore/detail/convista-sap-cpi-helper/eaddejljhdjeddibkomjfonojmcegkna).
 This is probably the easiest way.
+Updates will be installed automatically.
 ### Install in developer mode from sources
 If you know what you are doing, you can install the plugin directly from sources.
 Clone the repo and add the folder directly to Google Chrome